-FBI Investigation Leads to Historic Hate Crime Sentencing Devaluing the Crimes Committed Against Anyone Who is NOT a Protect Class of Citizen
+FBI Investigation Leads to Historic Hate Crime Sentencing Devaluing the Crimes Committed Against Anyone Who is NOT a Protected Class of Citizen

 October 17, 2024